emmby/statesmith-simplified/README.md

  2. run `statesmith hello.mmd`
  3. add the resulting state machine code to your C, C++, C#, Java, JavaScript, or TypeScript app.

-Learn more in our GETTING STARTED tutorial.
+Learn more in our [Quickstart](https://emmby.github.io/statesmith-simplified/) tutorial.